In which we unpack how It’s a Wonderful Life flips Charles Dickens’ famous story prototype, and whether George Bailey is like Judas.

 The Christmas movie miracle

-It’s a Wonderful Life began as The Greatest Gift, a short story by Philip Van Doren Stern, with influence from Charles Dickens’ 1843 novella, A Christmas Carol.
+It’s a Wonderful Life is based on The Greatest Gift, a short story by Philip Van Doren Stern, with influence from Charles Dickens’ 1843 novella, A Christmas Carol.

 Now, this is interesting for a couple of reasons.

 As the Bible tells it, Jesus’ birth to a virgin is the original Christmas miracle.
 Hence the name.
-We still tell variations of this drama, sometimes in quite unexpected ways (Alien’s Prometheus prequel, anyone?)
+Variations of this drama still pepper our stories, sometimes in quite unexpected ways (Alien’s Prometheus prequel, anyone?)

 A Christmas Carol teaches miserly Scrooge the value of life one Christmas Eve.
 It’s a Wonderful Life flips this, taking dutiful family man George (i.e., Bob Cratchit) to the brink of destruction instead.
 And it ends, not with Scrooge cheering Merry Christmas through the streets, but George Bailey.